December 6, 2017

 How You Might Know Me is a result of years of creative writing workshops with women from the UK’s growing sex industry and Sabrina Mahfouz’s own experiences of working in strip-clubs.
 It is told through four characters: Sylvia, Tali, Sharifa and Darina, who each use the poetic form to tell their stories, be it through a traditional verse, or a more contemporary, free verse with punchy lines.

 The collection examines “taboos, surprising sexual encounters, the politics of desire, the vastly differing viewpoints on sex work and most prominently, the status of women’s equality in the UK today.”
 What the collection also is, is inclusive and representative of women from different backgrounds and cultures.

-Read more Review: How You Might Know Me by Sabrina Mahfouz
+Read more Sabrina Mahfouz’s How You Might Know Me – a review by @Durre_Shahwar.

 November 7, 2016